centre-for-humanities-computing/llm_annotation/README.md

 ## Summary
 This repo is for the project on feature first annotation using LLMs.
-In this repo there's a bash script that unzips the folder with data from this study (link) and saves 16 new csv-files in clean_data/ which are the files used for the LLM annotation and following analysis of performance.
+In this repo there's a bash script that unzips the folder with data from this study (link) and saves 16 new csv-files in clean_data/.
+These are the files used in the LLM annotation project and the following analysis of performance.

 The cleaning script is in src/ and is called clean_data.py.
 There is utils.py script as well that contains helper functions.